 These lie on a continuum based on the threat or risk of harm to others.
 On one end, the NPD poses risks for violence that is subtle, albeit traumatizing, in the form of emotional and mental abuse and harassment; on the other, the APD is a criminal mind, again in varying degrees, feels no remorse for acts of domestic violence, sexual assault, rape, in extreme cases, death, that are physical in nature.

 The real narcissist is a character disordered person.
-They do not feel or act human — and feel disgust for those that do!
+They do not feel or act human — indeed, they feel disgust for those that do!
 That’s what makes narcissism is a love deficit.
-He is willfully divorced from his true-self, or human core drives to form meaningful empathy-based, social relationships, out of disgust for them as weakness, scorn.
+A narcissist is willfully divorced from his true-self, or human core drives to form meaningful empathy-based, social relationships, out of disgust for them as weakness, scorn.
 In his thought-disordered worldview, he associates empathy with those who are inferior, stupid, crazy — and potentially dangerous competitors, “deserving” to be hurt, exploited, enslaved.
 He is proud of the lies and illusions he spins, his con-artistry skills in general, and lusts to rob his partner of a sense of worth, sanity, dignity, agency, peace of mind — believing this makes his superiority dazzle.

 So what are the four traits that make identifying narcissism a guessing game?

 1. Seeking attention or admiration of others.

 First, it must be said that seeking attention is a normal human striving, as is wanting to be admired or successful.
 When narcissists seek attention and admiration, they do so in distinct ways aligned with their hidden, or open motive to make others feel bad, ashamed, small, invisible, irrelevant and the like.